Voice of Barelas

 Homewise is partnering with the Barelas neighborhood to conduct the Voice of Barelas Survey to help understand the needs and perceptions of the community through the eyes of its residents.
 The survey will cover topics such as quality of life, safety, available services, and what people think about the future of the neighborhood.
 The survey process is being guided by a Community Advisory Committee consisting of Barelas residents, small business owners and staff from organizations in the neighborhood.
 The role of the advisory committee is to help oversee the survey process on tasks like developing survey questions that are relevant to the community.

 The survey is a two-part process and includes both the resident survey and a neighborhood observation.
 The observation is a block-by-block and building analysis of the physical conditions of the Barelas neighborhood.
 This part of the process requires no resident participation but you may see our team out in the streets conducting this work.
 We will be walking around Barelas to record visual observations of each block in the neighborhood and also randomly selected properties.
-The observation is expected to be completed by mid-June.

 The information gathered from the resident survey will be compiled into a report with key findings and will be shared with neighborhood residents, businesses, and organizations.
-The report is expected to be completed by fall, 2020.

 Survey designed by Homewise staff and our Community Advisory Committee: